 These bespoke elements complement BMW’s usual roster of valvetrain tricks, including double VANOS variable intake and exhaust timing, and Valvetronic fully variable valve timing.

-The crank, pistons and connecting rods are all of forged aluminium, and the crank pins spherically ground which help the bearings run more smoothly.
-This process isn’t often used in production engines of any specification – it’s usually reserved for competition units – but it makes the S58 ripe for further tuning in models such as the incoming M4 CSL.
+The crank, pistons and connecting rods are all made of forged aluminium, and the crank pins are spherically ground which help the bearings run more smoothly.
+This process isn’t often used in production engines of any specification – it’s usually reserved for competition units – but it makes the S58 ripe for further tuning in models such as the incoming M3 CS.

 The turbochargers are two mono-scroll units that each run off three cylinders.
 These again are over-specified for the M3’s 503bhp rating, ensuring that they are well within their operating parameters, making the engine itself actually quite unstressed, which isn’t something you’d naturally say given it’s extraordinary performance.

 A peak torque rating of 479lb ft is available in a tabletop-like plateau between 2750 and 5500rpm, with the limiter coming in at 7250rpm.
-Initial models we drove did have a subtle tail-off right at the top of the rev range, but subsequent software updates have made the latest cars feel more enthusiastic in their reach to the red line.
+Initial models we drove with the S58 did have a subtle tail-off right at the top of the rev range, but subsequent updates have made the latest cars feel more enthusiastic in their reach to the red line.